Toxic Parenting – Signs, Types, and How to Deal with It

 2. Respect Their Choices

 Imposing your will on your child can be damaging to their sense of self.
-Letting them choose their activities and supporting and cheering them in their achievements and failure helps build a strong bond.
+Letting them choose their activities and supporting and cheering them in their achievements and failures helps build a strong bond.

 3. ‘Messing Up’ Is Fine

-Instead of getting angry or upset, and reprimanding kids when they mess up, accept that everyone makes mistakes and allow your child to be human and fallible.
+Instead of getting angry or upset and reprimanding kids when they mess up, accept that everyone makes mistakes and allow your child to be human and fallible.
 They learn from their error and will ultimately succeed by improving themselves.

 4. Conversation Helps

-Sitting your child down and talking to them about any unwanted or unpleasant behavior always helps.
+Sitting your child down and talking to them about any unwanted or unpleasant behaviour always helps.
 Instead of yelling without ever stopping to get their children’s side of the story doesn’t help in the long run.

 5. Bribing Doesn’t Help